aschuma/aws-ec2-socks-proxy/README.md

 ***Please note that these scripts come with absolutely no guarantees, and you use them at your own risk.
 Running this code may result in charges to your AWS account.***

-## Details

-Sometimes, it is necessary to browse the Internet with privacy, access content that is restricted by geography.
-A VPN can help achieve this, but it requires either installing client software or subscribing to a VPN service.

-A more straightforward alternative is to use an encrypted SSH SOCKS proxy tunnel.

-A SSH SOCKS tunnel is a secure method of transmitting network traffic between a client and a server through a SSH connection.
-SOCKS is an Internet protocol that allows a client to establish a TCP connection with any server via a proxy server.
-SSH is a protocol that provides a secure and encrypted channel between two systems over an insecure network.

-When a SSH client establishes a SOCKS tunnel with a SSH server, it sets up a local proxy server on the client machine that listens on a designated port.
-The client then configures its applications (such as a web browser) to use this local SOCKS proxy server.

-The SOCKS proxy server forwards the traffic from the client to the SSH server, which then relays the traffic to its intended destination.

-If the SSH server is located in a region that is not subject to GeoIP-restrictions, third parties will be unable to monitor your traffic or restrict access to websites because they will not know the true location of your browser

-This is where AWS EC2 comes into play.
-The script offered by this repository embodies this fundamental concept:

-* Set up an EC2 instance on AWS in the region where you wish to access GeoIP protected content.
-* Establish a secure SSH tunnel from your local machine to the EC2 instance, forwarding traffic on port 4444.
-The following SSH command is used to configure a SOCKS proxy on the local server, which forwards all traffic to the EC2 instance.

-      ssh -o "StrictHostKeyChecking no" -C -N -i ~/.ssh/id_rsa ec2-user@18.133.223.240 -D 4444

-    * In this scenario, the EC2 instance is located at IP address `18.133.223.240`.
-    * The SSH key being used is located at `~/.ssh/id_rsa` on the local machine.
-    * On the local machine, the SOCKS proxy has been set up to listen on port `4444`.
-* As a final step, configure your browser to use `localhost:4444` as the SOCKSv5 proxy.
-Also, ensure that you have selected the option `Proxy DNS when using SOCKS v5` in your browser's proxy settings.
-Voila!

 ## Preconditions

 To proceed, you need an AWS account and must have your default credentials configured as described in